abesford/seizzmic-site-0c00b/src/pages/index.md

           We're impartial and we're not here to sell you any particular solution.
-We'll ihelp you navigate the vast array of approaches, products and services on offer.
+We'll help you navigate the vast array of approaches, products and services on offer.
         actions:
           - label: Our thinking